 Student Roles & Responsibilities

-- Seek advisement early in the semester.
+- Seek your advisor early in the semester.
 Being proactive is the KEY to academic success.

-- Understand you Academic Advisor’s role and how they can help you.
+- Understand your academic advisor’s role and how he or she can help you.

 - Familiarize yourself with the requirements of your major by obtaining a copy of the curriculum guide and maintaining an accurate record of your successful completion of courses.

-- Schedule appointments, and meet with your Academic Advisor for at least three sessions throughout the semester.
-Arrive on time and bring any questions.
+- Meet with your academic advisor for at least three sessions throughout the semester.

-- Know your current cumulative grade point average (GPA) and your current amount of earned credit hours.
+- Know your current cumulative grade point average and your current amount of earned credit hours.

-- Keep up with important dates and deadlines on the academic calendar and UDC website.
+- Stay up to date with important dates and deadlines on the academic calendar and UDC website.